-The Department’s liens attach to any property to which the named taxpayer is the owner of record.
-In the event that ownership of the subject property changes, the Department’s lien remain attached until the lien is resolved.
+A state tax execution attaches to any property to which the named taxpayer is the owner of record.
+If ownership of the subject property changes, the Department’s lien remains attached until the lien is resolved.
 When there is a sale of the subject property, the lien attaches to the proportionate proceeds from the sale.
-If a taxpayer dies, the property becomes part of the taxpayer's estate, and the lien remains attached to his or her share of the property.
-If the property has multiple owners, the property may be still liable for the tax liability, depending on the type of property estate.
+If a taxpayer dies, the property becomes part of the taxpayer's estate and the lien remains attached to his or her share of the property.
+If the property has multiple owners, the lien may stay with the property, depending on the type of property estate.

 Release of Liens

-The Department will cancel a state tax lien when the delinquent tax liability has been resolved.
+Cancellation of Liens - The Department will cancel a state tax execution when the delinquent tax liability has been resolved.
 The Department will mark an entry of satisfaction on the execution docket and cancel the lien with the Clerk of Superior Court in each county where the lien had been recorded.

 Removing liens from a credit bureau report

 The Department has no control over the length of time that credit bureaus keep public information on a credit bureau report.
 To update your credit bureau report, you must contact the credit bureaus directly.

 If the Department recorded a state tax execution against you in error, the Department would amend the lien by stating that it has been officially withdrawn.
 Please note that the Department cannot instruct a credit reporting agency to alter its records regarding this error because the Department does not report the recording of state tax liens to any such agencies.

 Releases of Property Subject to State Tax Liens

 Payoffs and other lien information can be viewed using the Georgia Tax Center.
 Go to https://gtc.dor.ga.gov and select "SOLVED: Search for a Lien".